|MELE FILIPPO||Cycle: XXXIII |

 Advisor: BERTUCCIO GIUSEPPE Major Research topic

-:Low-Noise Low-Power Integrated Circuits for High Resolution X-Ray Semiconductor DetectorsAbstract:
+:Low-Noise Low-Power Integrated Circuits for High Resolution X and Gamma Ray Semiconductor DetectorsAbstract:

 Integrated circuits (ICs) are nowadays a core element in many research areas, and it’s not infrequent to observe breakthroughs in medical science, physics or biology as direct consequence of an innovation leap in the electronic instrumentation.
 In this respect, a key research target in the extended field of Information Technology is to anticipate, and not just to follow, the needs of the scientific community and to enable the development of future applications by taking the most out of the collected raw data.
 The increasing demand for performances in radiation detectors, driven by cutting-edge research in nuclear physics, astrophysics and medical imaging systems, is causing not only a proliferation in the variety of the radiation sensors themselves, but also a growing necessity of tailored solutions for front-end readout circuits and for subsequent signal elaboration, storage and digital transmission.
 In high-resolution x-ray Semiconductor Radiation Detectors (SRD), the complexity and importance of such functionalities require Application Specific Integrated Circuits (ASICs), that challenge the designer with some crucial topics in both architecture definition and transistor level implementation.